-When you see a participating Delta Dental provider, this provider will file all claims for you directly with Delta Dental, the administrator for the Plan's dental coverage.
+When you see a Delta Dental participating provider, this provider will file all claims for you directly with Delta Dental, the administrator for the Plan's dental coverage.
 Delta Dental will pay the participating Delta Dental providers directly.

 You have to file a claim when you receive care from dentists or other providers or facilities not in the Plan's participating dental provider network.
+You can obtain a claim form by visiting Delta Dental's website at www.deltadentalins.com/32bj or calling 1-800-589-4627.
+Refer to the table on page 33 for information on where to file your claim for benefits received out-of-network.

-You can obtain a claim form by visiting Delta Dental's web site at www.deltadentalins.com.
-Here is what you need to know when you file a dental claim when you do not use a participating dental provider:
+Here is what you need to know when filing a dental claim when you do not use a participating dental provider:

-- Only an original, fully completed American Dental Association ("ADA") claim form or approved treatment plan will be accepted for review. - All necessary diagnostic information must accompany the claim. - When you are the patient, your original signature or signature on file is acceptable on all claims for payment.
-If the patient is a child, an original signature or signature on file of the child's parent or guardian is acceptable. - All claims must be received by Delta Dental within 180 days after services were rendered. - Payment for all services received from a non-participating dental provider will be made to you.
+- only an original, fully completed claim form or other documents as required by Delta Dental will be accepted for review. - all necessary diagnostic information must accompany the claim. - when you are the patient, your original signature or signature on file is acceptable on all claims for payment.
+If the patient is a child, an original signature or signature on file of the child's parent or guardian is acceptable. - all claims must be received by Delta Dental within 180 days after the date of service.
+Claims received more than 180 days after the date of service will be denied. - payment for all services received from a non-participating dental provider will be made to you.
 It is your responsibility to pay the dentist directly for services you receive from a non-participating dentist.
-The Plan will not assign benefits to a non-participating dental provider.
+The Plan will not assign benefits to a non-participating dental provider, which means that the Plan will not pay the non-participanting dental provider directly.